anilrgukt/flash-tv-scripts/README.md

 <img src="pngs/teaser_small.png"/>

 # FLASH-TV Installation on NVIDIA Jetson AGX Orin Devkits
-Please use the [INSTRUCTIONS](./INSTRUCTIONS.txt) file above for details
+Please read the [INSTRUCTIONS](./INSTRUCTIONS.txt) file above for details
 > Make sure you have downloaded or copied the necessary software (insight_face, darknet_face_release etc.) and placed it in the right locations(\*placement only, when external hard disk is connected)

  - full_initial_configuration.sh